 Type 2 Diabetes and HHNS

-For your nursing management, you have to remind your clients to have better-eating habits, particularly lessening foods high in carbohydrates.
+For your nursing management, you have to remind your clients to consume a proper diet, particularly lessening foods high in carbohydrates.

 Here are two great ways to distinguish and remember which one leads to DKA or HHNS.